3cb/ssc/README.md

 ## Work Left To Do

-Add update of closing time inside Control() method
+-> ssc.ShutdownSocket() method will close websocket connection but will leave it in the pool and merely move from OpenStack to ClosedStack

-Make websocket connections concurrent -- add mtx to prevent data race
+-> Add option to create empty SocketPool

-Add auto reconnect feature -- requires sync.Mutex field in SocketPool type to prevent data race
+-> Remove checkOpenStack() (value, ok := p.OpenStack[url])

-ssc.AddSocket() method which allows caller to add individual websocket connection after pool has already been created.
+-> Make websocket connection initialization concurrent -- add mtx to prevent data race

-ssc.RemoveSocket() method which allows caller to remove individual websocket connection by sending shutdown signal through channel and removing connection from both Stacks.
+-> Add auto reconnect feature -- requires sync.Mutex field in SocketPool type to prevent data race

-ssc.ShutdownSocket() method will close websocket connection but will leave it in the pool and merely move from OpenStack to ClosedStack
+-> TESTS!